Income Taxes and Immigration Consequences: What Immigrants Should Know

 Abandoning a Green Card May Trigger the Exit Tax

-Include Your Spouse When You File
+Why You Should Include Your Spouse When Filing Income Taxes

-Even Undocumented Immigrants Should File Taxes
+Even Undocumented Immigrants Should File Tax Returns as Required

 paying us taxes as undocumented immigrant